-ones in the camp and the ones who had been attacking the Israelite towns, ones who were out in the field much closer, panicked.
+15 Then all the other Philistine soldiers, the ones in the camp and the ones who had been attacking the Israelite towns, ones who were out in the field much closer, panicked.
 Then God caused the ground to shake, and they all became terrified afraid.

-Gibeah in the region of the tribe of Benjamin.
+16 Saul's lookouts were in the town of Gibeah in the region of the tribe of Benjamin.
 They saw that the soldiers of the Philistine army were running away in all directions.
-The Saul realized that some of his soldiers must have attacked the Philistine army.
+17 Saul realized that some of his soldiers must have attacked the Philistine army.
 So he said to the soldiers who were with him, "Check to see if any of our men are not here."
 So they checked, and found out that Jonathan and the man who carried his weapons were gone.